-The school has a system of sanctions and rewards for behaviour management for all children (please refer to our Positive Behaviour Policy and 'Managing Children's Behaviour' booklet which is given when a child enters our school for more information about this).
+The school has a system of educational consequences and positive reinforcement for behaviour management for all children (please refer to our Behaviour Policy and 'Managing Children's Behaviour' booklet which is given when a child enters our school for more information about this).
 Additional behaviour management plans or risk assessments may be used where needed, to support individual children who are experiencing particular difficulties.